-Grilled Chicken Greek Salad ~ if you love a great main course salad in the warmer months like I do, then this vibrant Greek salad topped with lean grilled chicken breast will win you over for sure.
-It’s a light but totally satisfying main course salad.
+Grilled Chicken Greek Salad ~ if you love a great main course salad then try this healthy 30 minute meal made with lean grilled chicken breast!
+It’s a light, low carb, but totally satisfying dinner idea.

 Everybody’s had a grilled chicken salad before, but when you tweak it just a little to give it an authentic Greek spin, you get something really special.
-My Greek Exploration Spice Box has everything I need to give this salad a Mediterranean vibe.
 I step up my chicken breasts game with a mint and lemon rub, along with minced garlic and oregano.
-The classic olive oil and lemon dressing gets a boost from Vital’s traditional Greek herb mix.
+The classic olive oil and lemon dressing gets a boost from a traditional Greek herb mix.

-The key to getting a tender moist grilled chicken breast is to grill it briefly in a grill pan to get those pretty and flavorful char marks, but then to transfer the chicken to a moderate oven to finish the cooking gently.
+- The key to getting a tender moist grilled chicken breast is to grill it briefly in a grill pan to get those pretty and flavorful char marks, but then to transfer the chicken to a cooler part of the grill, or into a moderate oven to finish the cooking gently.
 And definitely don’t overcook it, the meat is done when it registers 165F on a thermometer, and that only takes about 10 minutes in the oven.

-TIP: Buy thin sliced chicken breasts, or slice them in half yourself so they are not too thick.
+- Buy thin sliced chicken breasts (chicken cutlets) or slice them in half yourself so they are not too thick.
 (You can also pound them thinner) Thinner breasts will cook quickly and evenly and won’t have a chance to get rubbery.

 I let the chicken cool briefly and then slice them on the bias for perfectly tender juicy chicken.
 Allow 1/2 ~ 1 breast per serving, depending on how hearty you want your salad.

 where to find specialty spices

 Large grocery and gourmet stores carry many herbs, but for more specialized herbs, spices, and blends, it helps to shop online.
 Sites like Penzy’s, The Spice House, and others have wide selections and are great sources for unusual varieties.